danielsinaga143/danielsinaga143/README.md

 ## About

-Final-year Computer Engineering student at Telkom University (GPA 3.26/4.00), specializing in Machine Learning, Deep Learning, and data analysis.
+Computer Engineering student at Telkom University (GPA 3.26/4.00), specializing in Machine Learning, Deep Learning, and data analysis.
 Experienced in building predictive models with Python and scikit-learn, and in automating Linux server security using Ansible.
 Currently seeking an internship in AI/Machine Learning, Cybersecurity, or Web Development.

 ## Skills